pdfcpu/pdfcpu/core/sign.md

 ```

 In order to see the details for both signatures you need to supply -all and -full.
-There is a good chance that this form signature is B-T or even B-LT or B-LTA compliant.
+There is a good chance that this form signature is B-T or even higer vB-LT or B-LTA compliant.
 We skip this because it is a rather long output.

 <br>